Memorandum of Association (MOA): The Name Clause

 Liability of the Company

 A company’s Memorandum of Association outlines all activities it can engage in and any restrictions it has.
-Should a particular business wish to engage in activities not explicitly specified within its MOA, an extraordinary resolution or special resolution must be passed and approval obtained from the central government before commencing any other form of business activity.
+Should a particular business wish to engage in activities not explicitly specified within its MOA, an extraordinary resolution or special resolution must be passed, and, approval must be obtained from the central government before commencing any other form of business activity.

 MOAs also outline the company’s liabilities and assets, providing investors with vital information for making an investment decision in that company.
 If shares limit liability, the MOA will state that each shareholder’s obligation does not exceed their contributions made towards the business.
 It can be challenging to draft and register an exhaustive MOA; legal advice may be sought in such instances.